MAFFPT/Hubitat/Nuki Smart Lock 2.0/readme.md

 ### Enabling bridge control over your LAN

-In order to connect your Nuki Lock to your HE hub, it is necessary to configure your Nuki bridge followint these [instructions](https://nuki.io/en/support/bridge/bridge-setup/initial-bridge-setup/).
+In order to connect your Nuki Lock to your HE hub, it is necessary to configure your Nuki bridge following these [instructions](https://nuki.io/en/support/bridge/bridge-setup/initial-bridge-setup/).

 Please note that:

 - Using fixed IP addresses

   The app & drivers does not support dynamic IP addresses.
-So, you must dedicate a fixed IP address for your Nuki bridge both at your bridge or at your Wi-Fi router.
+So, you must dedicate a fixed IP address for your Nuki bridge both at your Nuki Bridge or at your Wi-Fi router.

-- Enabling Nuki bridge "developer mode" (API)
+- Enabling Nuki Bridge "developer mode" (API)

-  Your Nuki bridge must have the API (developer mode) enabled, otherwise it will not be possible to integrate it to your HE hub.
+  Your Nuki Bridge must have the API (developer mode) enabled, otherwise it will not be possible to integrate it to your HE hub.

 ## App & drivers installation